neo4j-partners/hands-on-lab-neo4j-and-azure/Lab_7_Retrievers/README.md

-# Lab 6 - GraphRAG Retrievers
+# Lab 7 - Advanced Retrievers

+> **Advanced Lab** - This lab builds on the core workshop (Labs 4-6) with more advanced retrieval techniques.

 In this lab, you'll learn how to use natural language to query your knowledge graph, extract structured entities from text, and work with a complete dataset.
 You'll use Text2Cypher to convert questions into Cypher queries, build richer graphs through entity extraction, and see the full power of GraphRAG with real-world data.